-- 1 In SAS Management Console, expand the Server Manager, and then expand the node of the logical workspace server that is used by SAS Data Integration Studio clients. - 2 Right-click the icon for the physical SAS Workspace Server, and select Properties from the pop-up menu. - 3 In the Properties window, click the Options tab. - 4 Add the --print option in the Command text box, as follows:
+- 1. In SAS Management Console, expand the Server Manager, and then expand the node of the logical workspace server that is used by SAS Data Integration Studio clients. - 2.
+Right-click the icon for the physical SAS Workspace Server, and select Properties from the pop-up menu. - 3.
+In the Properties window, click the Options tab. - 4.
+Edit the text in the Command text box.
+By default, this text is set as follows: